Barcelona Gay Travel

 The Black Room is one of my favorite gay clubs in BCN.
 I have been to this club a bunch of tiumes.
 I always go when im in BCN.
 They have stellar music, sexy go-go dancers and decent drink specials.

 If you arrive earlier in the night, you usually get a free drink upon entry.
-Check out The Black Room BCN Facebook Page for detailed event info.
 Don’t forget that the guys in Barcelona start the party late!
 It’s common for most to show up to the club at 1:00 am to start the night.

-Metro Bar has much more room to spread out with several small connected dance floor areas.
-Metro Disco is not nearly as intense as The Black Room or other Barcelona circuit parties.
+Metro Disco has much more room to spread out with several small connected dance floor areas.
+This venue is not nearly as intense as The Black Room or other Barcelona circuit parties, but it’s still a great time.

 The DJ at Metro Disco was great when I visited.
 They played more lyrical dance/pop music.
 They have a cool little booth tucked into the wall of the dance floor.
 Lastly, drinks here were a bit more expensive than other bars.